GesuPlace/SS13WebMap/.github/ISSUE_TEMPLATE/map-issue.md

 ---
-name: Code Issue
+name: Map Issue
-about: This is the template for code issues
+about: This is the template for map issues

 ---
 <!-- Write UNDER THE HEADLINES information addressed to this or that heading.
 You can leave your comments here, they will not be visible anyway. -->

 <b>Issue Description</b> <!-- below this line -->